Emulex

-Emulex Corporation is a provider of computer network connectivity, monitoring and management hardware and software.
+Emulex Corporation was an American computer hardware company active from 1978 to 2015.
+The company was a provider of computer network connectivity, monitoring and management hardware and software.
 The company's I/O connectivity offerings, including its line of Ethernet and Fibre Channel-based connectivity products, are or were used in server and storage products from OEMs, including Cisco, Dell, EMC Corporation, Fujitsu, Hitachi, HP, Huawei, IBM, NetApp, and Oracle Corporation.
+In 2015, the company was acquired by Avago Technologies.

 History

 1979–1999

-Emulex was founded in 1979 by Fred B. Cox "as a supplier of data storage products and data communications equipment for the computer industry."
-By 1983, Emulex was able to advertise its products as if grocery items: a 2-page spread headlined "One stop shopping for VAX users?
+Emulex was founded in 1978 by Fred B. Cox "as a supplier of data storage products and data communications equipment for the computer industry."
+By 1983, Emulex was able to advertise its products as if it were grocery items: a 2-page spread headlined "One stop shopping for VAX users?
 Emulex, of course" showed 3 paper bags, each with the Emulex name and logo and each holding a large computer board.
-One bag also said "Disk Controllers" while the second bag said "Communication Controllers;" the third said "Tape Controllers."
+One bag also said, "Disk Controllers" while the second bag said, "Communication Controllers;" the third said "Tape Controllers".

-In 1992, Emulex spun off what became QLogic.

 Much of Emulex's early market was for Digital Equipment Corporation's VAX and PDP-11 systems.
-Computer History Museum's collections include an Emulex disk drive.
+One of the company's most successful products early on was the Performance series of low-cost, low-profile terminal servers.
+The inaugural Performance 4000 (P4000), released in August 1988, was the first third-party terminal server compatible with DEC's Local Area Transport protocol.
+As one of the industry's first compact design terminal servers, it was instantly profitable for Emulex, selling well in shops that were looking for low-cost access methods to a fast-growing base of DEC VAX server products.
+The P4000 was fixed in port count (16) and housed in a plastic shell with an LCD status screen.

+In 1992, Emulex spun off their disk controller business into QLogic.